QubesOS/qubes-doc/external/security-guides/multifactor-authentication.md

         [user@dom0 ~]$ qvm-clone fedora-30-minimal fedora-30-min-mfa

- 3. To open a root shell on the minimal template (for details see [this page](https://www.qubes-os.org/doc/templates/minimal/#passwordless-root)), run the following command:
+ 3. To open a root shell on the minimal template (for details, see [Passwordless Root]), run the following command:

         [user@dom0 ~]$ qvm-run -u root fedora-30-min-mfa xterm